Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 Check live schedules on Südtirol Mobil.

-Closest train stations: Villabassa-Braies / Niederdorf-Prags and Dobbiaco / Toblach.
+The closest train stations are Villabassa-Braies / Niederdorf-Prags and Dobbiaco / Toblach.

-Summer offers frequent services; winter schedules may be limited.
+Summer offers frequent services, but winter schedules may be limited.

 2.1 To Lago di Braies from Milan